pgEdge/cli/cli/GETTING-STARTED.md

 python3 -c "$(curl -fsSL https://pgedge-download.s3.amazonaws.com/REPO/install.py)"
 </pre>

 cd into the `pgedge` directory created and install the ***pgEdge Platform*** with the `nodectl` command.
 Specify a superuser name, password, and a database name.
 Note that the names cannot be pgEdge and cannot be any postgreSQL reserved words.
 For the examples given in this documentation, I will be using a database named demo.

 <pre>
+cd pgedge
 ./nodectl install pgedge -U superuser-name -P superuser-password -d database-name
 </pre>